 Computer-Based Training (CBT), also called Computer-Assisted Instruction (CAI) is a type of education in which the student learns by executing special training programs.
-CBT is especially effective for training personnel, the CBT program can be integrated with the applications so that students can practice using the application as they learn.
+CBT is especially effective for training personnel; the CBT program can be integrated with the applications so that students can practice using the application as they learn.

-e-Help is topic, procedural or reference information delivered through computer software. e-Help is designed to give assistance in the use of a software application or operating system, but can also be used to present information on a broad range of subjects.
+e-Help is a topic, procedural or reference information delivered through computer software. e-Help is designed to give assistance in the use of a software application or operating system, but can also be used to present information on a broad range of subjects.

-Computer Aided Assessment (also but less commonly referred to as e-Assessment), ranging from automated multiple-choice tests to more sophisticated systems is becoming increasingly common.
+Computer-Aided Assessment (also but less commonly referred to as e-Assessment), ranging from automated multiple-choice tests to more sophisticated systems is becoming increasingly common.

 Computer-Based Testing (CBT), also called e-Exam, computerized testing and Computer-Administered Testing, is a method of administering a test in which the responses are electronically recorded and assessed.

-Computer-Based Testing enables educators and trainers to author, schedule, deliver and report on surveys, quizzes, tests and exams.
+Computer-Based Testing enables educators and trainers to author, schedule, deliver and report on surveys, quizzes, tests, and exams.
 It may be a stand-alone system or a part of a virtual learning environment.